 “I have lived with two grandparents diagnosed with dementia.
 When I was 8 years old, I lived with my maternal grandmother.
-Now, at 21 years old, I am a secondary caregiver to my paternal grandfather.”
+At 21 years old, I was a secondary caregiver to my paternal grandfather.”
 Cheryl Ng shares how she learnt to understand dementia from a young age.

 By Cheryl Ng, Renee Tan

 My maternal grandmother had been through multiple strokes.
 She needed someone to care for her.
 Hence, when I was 8 years old, I started living with her.
 I only knew her after she was diagnosed with dementia; after her behavioural changes.
 It is difficult to differentiate between my grandmother before and after the behavioural changes — I am never really sure where to draw the line.